GMod-Creativity/GModCollection/README.md

 A collection with stuff for GMod

-This collection is for preservation, research, education and creativity purposes.
+This collection is for preservation, research, education, inspiration and creativity purposes.